rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.SetStunEndPoint"></a>
 ## *SetStunEndPoint [<sup>method</sup>](#head.Methods)*

-Set the Stun Endpoint used for getPublicIP.
+Sets the Stun Endpoint used for getPublicIP to indentify the internet/public IP.

 ### Events